Drug Crimes

 If you are facing drug-related charges in Massachusetts, it can feel like you are caught in a storm.
 Drug charges threaten your freedom, your family, and your job.
 Penalties are strict, consequences can extend far beyond the criminal charges themselves.
 Its about a lot more than "protecting your rights."
 We have nearly 30 years of successfully defending people against drug charges in Massachusetts courts.
 We give you the strongest courtroom defense, and we give you the support you need to get safely through the storm.

-Get Help TodayDomestic Assault & Battery
+Get Help TodayDomestic Assault and Battery Defense Attorney Massachusetts

 Being charged with domestic assault and battery creates immediate consequences that affect your freedom, your home, and your family.
 Understanding Massachusetts law and the process ahead helps you make informed decisions about your defense.